Kingston First was formed in 2005 and has been championing the business community of Kingston town centre ever since.

 Our Renewal Proposal 2020-2024

-Over the last 12 months we have been conducting extensive consultation with you to find out what matters to you most, which of our projects and services you find most valuable, and what priorities you would like to see addressed over the next five years.
+Through 2018 we conducted extensive consultation with you to find out what matters to you most, which of our projects and services you find most valuable, and what priorities you would like to see addressed over the next five years.

 The Renewal Ballot